formularin/cygraph/README.md

 # cygraph

-*A graph theory library for both cython and python*
+*A graph theory library implemented in Cython*

 ## Installation